arvados/rnaseq-cwl-training/_episodes/05-scatter.md

   genome: Directory
   gtf: File
 ```
+{: .language-yaml }

 Next, we add `scatter` to the alignment step.
-The means it will
+The means we want to
-run `alignment.cwl` for each value in the list in the `fq` parameter.
+run run `alignment.cwl` for each value in the list in the `fq`
+parameter.

 ```
 steps: